FSSC 22000

 Combination with other types of audits for "unannounced" audits

-We have subscribed to the "unannounced" option of the IFS and BRC audits, can they be combined with the FSSC V4 audits?
+We have subscribed to the "unannounced" option for IFS and BRCGS audits.
+Can we combine them with FSSC V6 audits?

 Answer

-FSSC surveillance audits can be combined with an IFS and / or BRC audit, but recertification audits will always be announced and therefore can not be combined with an unannounced audit.
-Here is an example of a certification cycle:
+FSSC surveillance audits can be combined with an IFS and/or BRCGS audit, but (re)certification audits will always be announced and therefore cannot be combined with an unannounced audit.
+Here's an example of a certification cycle:

-• 2018: Two different audits; An announced FSSC recertification audit and another IFS and / or BRC unannounced audit.
+• 2018: Two different audits; One FSSC (re)certification audit announced and another IFS and/or BRCGS audit not announced.

 Was this answer helpful?